JeonghoL/PEW-PEW/README.md

 Graphics: OPENGL

-INFO - Refactoring project Failed and ReMaking project
+INFO - Refactoring project Failed and ReMaking the project